mariosknl/Music_Opinions-Ruby-on-Rails/README.md

 # FEATURES
-- You can sign up with username and fullname.
-Also, you can add your own photo and coverimage for your profile.
+- You can sign up with a username and full name.
+Also, you can add your own photo and cover image for your profile.
 If you decide not to do it, both of them with be assigned with the default ones.
 - You can sign in only with your username.
 - When signing in, you can post your opinion about anything you want around music.
 - You can follow other users in the application.
 - You can leave your comment on other's opinions
-- You can visit each user account individually or visit the users page.
+- You can visit each user account individually or visit the users' page.

 # BUILT WITH